 A Scottish Fruit Slice (or whatever you like to call it such as a Fly's Cemetery or even by the English names- Sly or Cheats Cake) is a sweet bake that features a moist dried fruit filling, flavoured lightly with spices and baked sandwiched between two layers of crispy, buttery soft short-crust pastry.

-The Scottish fruit slice was very popular during the British '60s, '70s and '80s and was often served as a pudding or dessert option for school dinners.
+The Scottish fruit slice was very popular during the British '60s, '70s and '80s and was often served as a school dinner pudding.

 However, the English version Sly Pie or Cheat's Pie dates much further back with a mention in the book Glossary of Yorkshire Words [1855] stating that the fly pie has the unusual name because it looks plain and unremarkable on the outside yet once the surprisingly tasty filling is bitten into, the cheat is uncovered!